Financial Guide 2006 - Part III - Chapter 11: Reporting Requirements

-The Office of Justice Programs requires award recipients to submit both financial and program reports.
+The Office of Justice Program (OJP) requires award recipients to submit both financial and program reports.
 These reports describe the status of the funds, the status of the project, comparison of actual accomplishments to the objectives, or other pertinent information.
-The specific requirements, reporting periods and submission deadlines are identified below.
+The specific requirements, reporting periods, and submission deadlines are identified below.

-Program Reports are generally due semiannually for Discretionary awards and annually for Block/Formula awards.
-The Financial Status Reports (SF 269A) are due every calendar quarter.
+Financial Status Reports (SF 269A) are due every calendar quarter.
 All reports should include the award recipient's name, award number, reporting period, and the name of the person submitting the report.
-Final reports (financial and program reports) are due 120 days after the end of the award.
+Program (Progress) Reports are generally due semiannually for discretionary awards and annually for block/formula awards.
+Final Reports (financial and program reports) are due 90 days after the end of the award.
 "Yes" should be marked to indicate that this is a final report when appropriate.

-When SF-269s and progress reports are delinquent, funds will be withheld from all existing grants and new awards may be prohibited or restricted from all OJP programs.
-Also, any Grant Adjustment Notice (GAN) that releases funds to retire special conditions will not be approved until the grantee is in administrative compliance, e.g., until financial and progress reports are current.
+When SF 269s are delinquent, funds will be withheld from those grants and new awards for all OJP programs will be prohibited or restricted.
+Additionally for any Progress Reports that are delinquent, the grantees may not be permitted to drawdown funds.
+Also, any Grant Adjustment Notice (GAN) that releases funds to retire special conditions will not be approved until the grantee is in administrative compliance (e.g., until financial and progress reports are current).

 These reports will contain the actual expenditures and unliquidated obligations as incurred (at the lowest funding level) for the reporting period (calendar quarter) and cumulative for the award.
 The award recipients will report program outlays and revenue on a cash or accrual basis in accordance with their accounting system.

 The quarterly SF 269As should be submitted online no later than 45 days after the last day of each quarter.
 The due dates for submission of Financial Status Reports are:

 First Quarter - January 1 thru March 31 May-14